 Some offences will preclude appointment.
 Each case will be considered on its own merits, taking into account the nature of the offence and the vacancy for which the person has applied.
-The final decision falls to the headteacher.
-Further guidance on DBS disclosures can be obtained from the DBS Team.
+The final decision falls to the Headteacher.
+Further guidance on DBS disclosures can be obtained from Luton HR Traded Services team.